Appointment: Full-time (40 hours per week); 12 months

 Sylvia Malcore, PhD, Psychologist

-Education: MA, PhD in Clinical Psychology at Detroit Mercy in Detroit, MI, pre-doctoral internship at John D. Dingell VA Medical Center in Detroit, MI, and post-doctoral fellowship in clinical health psychology at Genesys Regional Medical Center through the Consortium for Advanced Psychology Training program associated with Michigan State University/Flint Area Medical Education (MSU/FAME) in Flint, MI.
+Education: MA, PhD in clinical psychology at Detroit Mercy in Detroit, Michigan, predoctoral internship at John D. Dingell VA Medical Center in Detroit, Michigan, and postdoctoral fellowship in clinical health psychology at Genesys Regional Medical Center through the Consortium for Advanced Psychology Training program associated with Michigan State University/Flint Area Medical Education (MSU/FAME) in Flint, Michigan.

 Theoretical Orientation: Cognitive-behavioral